MersedehSP/Meetup_Project2/README.md

 ## How we built this application

 * Web scraped [MeetUp.com](https://www.meetup.com/) and got all the events taking place in tri-state area.
-*The application can be more powerful by using the MeetUp API which can be accessed using a MeetUp Pro account.
-Since we did not have a pro account, we decided to web scrape the data for the purposes of this project.
+The application will be more powerful by using the MeetUp API which can be accessed using a MeetUp Pro account.
+We did not have a pro account and decided to web scrape the data for the purposes of this project.
 * Sourced latitude and longitude of the event cities and event locations from [OpenCage API](https://opencagedata.com/api)
 * Created a python-based script to automate the clean-up, restructuring and rendering of the scraped dataset
 * Transformed and loaded data to [SQL database](https://www.postgresql.org/)